quixio/quix-docs/docs/connect/kafka-to-jupyter.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Jupyter using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Jupyter

 Jupyter is an open-source web application that allows users to create and share documents that contain live code, equations, visualizations, and narrative text.
-Originally developed for interactive computing in multiple programming languages, Jupyter has since become a popular tool in data science and machine learning.
-Its flexibility and ease of use make it a valuable resource for researchers, educators, and professionals looking to conduct data analysis and experimentation efficiently.
+It supports over 40 programming languages, including Python, R, and Julia, making it a versatile tool for data analysis, research, and education.
+Users can run code interactively, save their work in various formats, and collaborate with others on projects.
+Jupyter notebooks have become a popular choice for data scientists, researchers, and educators due to their flexibility and ease of use.

 ## Integrations